kennethdeoperilla/kennethdeoperilla/README.md

 - 👋 Hi, I’m @kennethdeoperilla
 - 👀 I’m interested in Web development, Android app Development, Python
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning JAVA
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Email: kennethdeoperilla@gmail.com

 <!---
 kennethdeoperilla/kennethdeoperilla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.